programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

   # to get to the date node!
 Now that we have it, we can
   # filter our results.
 Because we are filtering by date,
   # we must attach the xsd:date tag to our date strings
-  # so that the database can parse and compare them.
+  # so that the database can parse and compare the literals.

   FILTER(?date >= "1580-01-01"^^xsd:date &&
          ?date <= "1600-01-01"^^xsd:date)